jestersimpps/DADO/README.md

-# Completely DAO Development.
+# Decentralized Autonomous Development Organization (DADO).

 The idea is to build an application that serves as a tool to support incentivized open source software development with decentralized governance.
 I think it is possible to completely decentralize, incentivize and democratize software development.
-Including all development decision making and steps.
+Including all decision making steps.

 ![flow](https://raw.githubusercontent.com/jestersimpps/api-oracle/master/src/assets/idea.jpg)